 When “The Community Worship Hour” transitioned from Saturday nights to Sunday mornings and became “The Community Church” Ken was hired as the music director and a few years later dubbed “Minister of Music”.
 Traditionally a church budget is spent on having several salaried musicians on staff, but with Ken’s skills to handle a wide variety of duties there is no need.
 With Ken’s diverse musical background, and the many connections he has with outstanding musicians in the Chicago area and beyond, the church is able to hire some of the most amazing musicians in their field.
 This has translated directly into a diverse and unique music program unlike any other.

-In his free time Ken uses his musical abilities to raise funds for his favorite charities, including KidsUganda, Playing for Change, Beef4Hunger and the C.O.O.L. food pantry.
+In his free time Ken uses his musical abilities to raise funds for his favorite charities, including KidsUganda, Playing for Change, Beef4Hunger, COOL Ministries and The Alzheimer's Association.
 He also loves to sail and play disc golf, especially at his favorite spot in Northern Michigan where he and his wife, Chris, have a home.
-Ken also cherishes Sunday dinner with his wonderful family including son Scott and his wife Lauren, daughter Jen, Granddaughter Everly, Grandson Jax and the one and only yellow lab, Simba.
+Ken also cherishes time with his wonderful family including a son, daughter, their spouses and five grandchildren.